Trần Minh Nhật: Detention

-During his time at the Nghi Kim prison, Nhat was treated poorly and forced to live in harsh prison conditions in severe summer weather while being denied basic medicines and reading material.
-Inside the prison, Nhat went on a prolonged hunger strike to protest these unfair conditions and treatment he and his fellow prisoners faced.
-Nhat was also pressured to sign a confession in order to receive a shorter sentence but openly refused, stating that he was “not guilty and nobody can force me to sign a confession.”
+During his time at the Nghi Kim prison, Nhật was treated poorly and forced to live in harsh prison conditions in severe summer weather while being denied basic medicines and reading material.
+Inside the prison, Nhật went on a prolonged hunger strike to protest these unfair conditions and treatment he and his fellow prisoners faced.
+Nhật was also pressured to sign a confession in order to receive a shorter sentence but openly refused, stating that he was “not guilty and nobody can force me to sign a confession.”

 On January 8, 2013, he appealed to reduce his jail sentence but was denied by the courts, though he did not have to face probation anymore after completing his jail sentence.

 Release

-Tran Minh Nhat was released on August 28, 2015 after serving his four-year prison sentence.
-Since his release, Nhat and his family have been constantly harassed by authorities.
+Trần Minh Nhật was released on August 28, 2015 after serving his four-year prison sentence.
+Since his release, Nhật and his family have been constantly harassed by authorities.

-On November 8, 2015, Nhat and his companion Chu Manh Son were arrested by the police in Dinh Van in the Central Highlands province while traveling south to Ho Chi Minh City for medical treatment.
+On November 8, 2015, Nhật and his companion Chu Manh Son were arrested by the police in Dinh Van in the Central Highlands province while traveling south to Ho Chi Minh City for medical treatment.
 He was accused of being in communication with a Redemptorist priest and using money to carry out insubordinate activities against the state.
 After being taken to the local police station, both men were severely beaten and assaulted.

-On both December 24, 2015 and January 2, 2016, unknown individuals broke into Nhat's property to damage his family's home.
+On both December 24, 2015 and January 2, 2016, unknown individuals broke into Nhật's property to damage his family's home.
 Much of the vegetation such as the pepper vines, coffee plants, and avocado trees were either chemically poisoned or chopped down and irrigation pipes were destroyed.
-These unknown individuals are suspected to have been hired by the Vietnamese police as another form of harassment to discourage Nhat from continuing his human rights work.
+These unknown individuals are suspected to have been hired by the Vietnamese police as another form of harassment to discourage Nhật from continuing his human rights work.

-From February 10 to February 22, 2016, Nhat was again attacked by the police both inside and outside his home in the Lam Ha district of Lam Dong.
-His family's coffee plants were again set on fire, masked men threw stones at their homestead, and a police officer came to his front door and demanded Nhat to come out outside where he then abruptly attacked him with a rock causing severe head trauma.
+From February 10 to February 22, 2016, Nhật was again attacked by the police both inside and outside his home in the Lam Ha district of Lam Dong.
+His family's coffee plants were again set on fire, masked men threw stones at their homestead, and a police officer came to his front door and demanded Nhật to come out outside where he then abruptly attacked him with a rock causing severe head trauma.